-When you graduated from school, a career councilor may have advised you to attach a cover letter to your resume.
-But when you are applying for a job online, you might want to rethink that.
+When you graduated, a career councillor may have advised you to send a cover letter along with your resume.

 - I am currently working at ___________ doing ____________

 - I worked on ___________ in _________for ____ months at _____________

 - Number of years or months of hands-on experience in your area of expertise and with the required technologies